Introduction to Analyzing Digital and Analog Transponders

 6. Leave the Bent Pipe Comm Link report open.

-7. Open the Quick Report Manager... () shortcut menu in the Data Providers toolbar at the top of STK.
+7. Open the Quick Report Manager... () menu in the Data Providers toolbar at the top of the STK application.

 8. Select Digital Repeater Comm Link.